UMR-CNRS-7267/Metacongo_Paper/README.md

 This repository contains descriptions of the tools and methods used to analyze metagenomic data from surface water sampled from the city of Pointe-Noire, Congo.
 The paper is published in XXX and  available here: http:blabla.com

+# Prerequisites
+To reproduce these analyses we need the following tools installed in your local machine (Linux) (For our side we used : CentOS Linux release 7.5.1804 (Core) Maipo)

 # Getting the raw data

 * The technology used is Illumina, in paired end mode.